SKel1817/waterlogged/README.md

 - **Database Integration:** Utilize MySQL for robust data management and PHP for dynamic content delivery.

 ## Upcoming Features

-- Direct link to the Waterlogged website for online access without local setup.
 - Enhanced user interface with additional customization options.
 - Advanced data analytics for growth and health tracking.
 - More plants in the database